 How To Prevent Arthritis

-Prevention and intervention are two great measures to control for condition and symptomatic outcome when dealing with arthritis.
-For the most part, because arthritis is an inflammation based disease, a helpful way to avoid exacerbating the symptoms is by controlling for your what you can: namely lifestyle habits, exercise, food intake, and weight fluctuation.
+Prevention and intervention are two great measures to control for condition and symptomatic outcomes when dealing with arthritis.
+For the most part, because arthritis is an inflammation-based disease, a helpful way to avoid exacerbating the symptoms is by controlling for what you can: namely lifestyle habits, exercise, food intake, and weight fluctuation.

 In order to take preventative measures to avoid developing arthritis, it is important to do these things: